Everyone can use Free File

 Free File is a free service that offers free federal tax preparation and e-file options for all taxpayers.
 Free File is made possible through a public-private partnership between the IRS and commercial tax software companies.
 All taxpayers have a Free File option.

 Taxes can be, well, taxing.
 Free File does the hard work for you.
 There's no need for you to be a tax expert.
 Software provides step-by-step guidance.
 You get a more accurate tax return.
 It helps you get the tax credit and deductions you're due.
 And you can transmit your return electronically for free with IRS e-file.
-Best of all, if you use e-file and select direct deposit, you can get your refund in as few as 10 days.
+Best of all, if you use e-file and select direct deposit, you can get your refund fast.

 Make sure you have your W2s or 1099s plus records for any deductions.